jlioanag/typing-game/README.md

 # typing-game
-A typing game in python.
+A typing game in python for APCSP 2019.
+Created by Julian Lioanag.